python-pillow/Pillow/docs/handbook/image-file-formats.rst

 **icc_procfile**
     The ICC Profile to include in the saved file.
-Only supported if the system webp library was built with webpmux support.
+Only supported if the system WebP library was built with webpmux support.

 **exif**
     The exif data to include in the saved file.
-Only supported if the system webp library was built with webpmux support.
+Only supported if the system WebP library was built with webpmux support.

 Saving sequences
 ~~~~~~~~~~~~~~~~~

 .. note::

-    Support for animated WebP files will only be enabled if the system webp
+    Support for animated WebP files will only be enabled if the system WebP
     library is v0.5.0 or later.
 You can check webp animation support at
-    runtime by inspecting the `_webp.HAVE_WEBPANIM` module flag.
+    runtime by calling `features.check("webp_anim")`.

 When calling :py:meth:`~PIL.Image.Image.save`, the following options
-are available when the save_all argument is present and true.
+are available when the `save_all` argument is present and true.

 **append_images**
     A list of images to append as additional frames.
 Each of the